-I would have never guessed in a million years that I would choose to study abroad in France.
+I would have never guessed in a million years that I would choose to study abroad in the French Riviera.
 Even though I had been learning French ever since kindergarten, I had never pictured myself visiting—let alone living—in France.
 But yet, here I am, sitting on my balcony, overlooking my street in Antibes.

 I knew I wanted to study abroad ever since I visited Ireland when I was in high school.
 Over the summer, it was my prerogative to look over all of the different regions I would possibly go.
 My mom was excited, too, and even crafted a list of places she thought I would be interested in: Edinburgh, Scotland; Prague, Czech Republic; Florence, Italy.

 The place that surprisingly stood out to me was the French Riviera in the south of France.
 I was taken aback by the stunning contrast of the beach and the French Alps, Old Town Antibes and the yachting marina.
 The description of the destination mentioned the French Riviera as a place where the expatriates of the 1920s like Pablo Picasso, Ernest Hemingway, and Gertrude Stein would go for inspiration.
 After that, I knew that was the place for me.

 Studying abroad with CEA wasn’t immediately a surefire thing, however.
 The program was more than my tuition was back home, and if I couldn’t use my in-state scholarship, then I would have to settle for another option.
 My stomach was in knots when I looked to see if I could take my scholarship with me, and I was overjoyed when I learned that it did.
 However, I had no idea how many forms, meetings, and signatures I would need before I crossed the Atlantic.